 How the Water Displacement Technique Works

-1. Place food in zipper style freezer bag.
+The Water Displacement Method, Step by Step1.
+Place food in a zipper style freezer bag.

-2. Seal bag, leave last bit unsealed so air can escape.
-Submerge the bag slowly into the water, massaging bag around the food to help air escape.
+2. Seal bag, but leave the last bit unsealed so air can escape.
+Slowly submerge the bag into the water as a sous vide water immersion technique and massage bag around the food to help air escape.

-3. When food is submerged, seal the remaining opening of the bag and cook!
+3. Once food is completely submerged, seal the remaining bag opening and cook.

-- Some final tips and tricks regarding the technique:
+Some final tips and tricks for the sous vide water displacement method:

 Seal your bag before the water gets too hot, especially when cooking at higher temperatures.
 It's easier and safer to do when your water is coming to temperature, or at room temp.